 Later on, we also heard from François Lombard, SVP, Head of Intelligence Business at Airbus Defence and Space, who presented the exclusive first images collected by Airbus Zephyr Solar High Altitude Pseudo-Satellite after its first world record breaking autonomous flight of 25 days!
 This is incredibly exciting news for us at Bird.i, having developed an agnostic platform which integrates satellite and airborne imagery from multiple sources, and we believe that these new imaging capabilities will really complement our existing data offering.

 It seems smaller companies such as Deimos Imaging or ImageSat International, may struggle to establish themselves without the same level of investment support larger companies have had, so creating strong partnerships with analytics companies and networks of resellers will be key.

 The event confirmed that there are very exciting times ahead for the industry with lots of market landscape changes and technological advances.
 With Bird.i's platform already curating imagery from the world's top 3 satellite operators, we're looking forward to seeing how new innovations within the industry will shape our future offering, bringing further value to business users across the globe.

 Interested in what we have to offer?
-Get in touch here or sign up for a free trail below.
+Get in touch here or request a customised demo below.